Programming-0101/TheBook/Topic/D/ReadMe.md

 Run-time errors are trickier to find and fix.
 That's because run-time errors are basically problems with the *logic* of your code.
 Your code will compile, and the program will "run", but it won't do what you expect or intended!
 It's like a logical fallacy in an English sentence: "Draw a square circle."
 The grammar is correct, but the idea is flawed (there is no such thing as a square circle).

-Run-time errors are also often unseen (apart from extensive testing), and it's not unusual (but certainly un-wanted) to have them reported by the end-users of your code before they are found by the programmers.
+Run-time errors are also often unseen at first glance.
+You have to test your program extensively to make sure it's doing what you want, and even then you will likely have run-time errors slipping through now and again.
+It's not unusual (but certainly un-wanted) to have run-time errors reported by the end-users of your code after you've shipped your product.

 > TODO:
 >